kukuu/NextJS/final-NEXT_GRAPHQL_HEROKU-main/README.md

 # e2e testing using Cypress

 - npm run e2e [ this will run the test in headless mode]
-- npm run cypress [ this will run the test after opening Browser]
+- npm run cypress [ this will run the test after opening in default Browser]

 # Deploy to Heroku